Return to Monkey Island

-Return to Monkey Island is a point-and-click adventure game developed by Terrible Toybox and published by Devolver Digital.
-The sixth Monkey Island game, it was released for macOS, Nintendo Switch, and Windows on September 19, 2022, for Linux on October 26, 2022, and for PlayStation 5 and Xbox Series X/S on November 8, 2022.
-It was the first Monkey Island game by the series' creator, Ron Gilbert, since Monkey Island 2: LeChuck's Revenge (1991).
+Return to Monkey Island is a 2022 point-and-click adventure game developed by Terrible Toybox and published by Devolver Digital in association with Lucasfilm Games.
+It is the sixth installment in the Monkey Island series, and was first released for macOS, Nintendo Switch, and Windows on September 19, 2022.
+Ports were later released for Linux, PlayStation 5, Xbox Series X/S, iOS, and Android.
+The story follows series protagonist Guybrush Threepwood as he searches for the real secret of Monkey Island.

+Return to Monkey Island was the first Monkey Island game by the series' creator, Ron Gilbert, since Monkey Island 2: LeChuck's Revenge (1991), and its story continues from the events of that game.
 Gilbert worked on the first two Monkey Island games before leaving the development company, LucasArts, in 1992.
 Further installments were developed by LucasArts and Telltale Games without him.
-The Walt Disney Company acquired the rights to Monkey Island when it purchased Lucasfilm in 2012; in 2019, Gilbert negotiated to create a new Monkey Island with the designer Dave Grossman, who had worked on the first two games.
+The Walt Disney Company acquired the rights to Monkey Island when it purchased Lucasfilm in 2012; in 2019, Gilbert negotiated to create a new Monkey Island with designer Dave Grossman, who had also worked on the first two games.
 Return to Monkey Island was announced in April 2022.
 Dominic Armato reprised his role as the protagonist, Guybrush Threepwood.
 The game received generally positive reviews.

 Gameplay

 Return to Monkey Island is a 2D point-and-click adventure game.
 The objective is to move the story forward by solving narrative-based puzzles.
 This can be done by exploring locations, talking to non-player characters to acquire information, collecting items and using them at the right time.
 The player controls the pirate Guybrush Threepwood, who sails the seas and visits islands.

 The user interface is different from previous 2D Monkey Island games.
 Tooltips over screen hotspots guide the player's actions: when the cursor is moved over an interactive zone of the scene, a brief phrase appears, suggesting what action Guybrush will take.
-The inventory uses a drag and drop interface to easily use and combine items and the interface has been designed to work with controllers or mice.
+The inventory uses a drag and drop interface to easily use and combine items and the interface has been designed to work with controllers or mouses.

 The game includes a hint system designed to discourage players from looking for walkthroughs online and make sense "in the fantasy" of the game.
 The game also includes a simplified mode called "casual mode" for less experienced players.